skouchaki/MrGBP/README.md

 g++ *.cpp -Wno-return-type-c-linkage -I /usr/local/Cellar/eigen/3.2.8/include/eigen3/  -o a  -I /usr/local/include/ -lmgl -std=gnu++11

-Finally you can use out to run the code. there is a number of options:
+Finally you can use the 'out' to run the code.
+There is a number of options:

--fa <filepath> : the fasta file to be processed by MLBP_BIN
+-fa <filepath> : the fasta file to be processed by MrGBP

 -svdd <dim> : the SVD dimension, default: 60

 -mlbpn <dim> : the MLBP window length, default: 8

--outdir <filepath> : a directory that all the MLBP_BIN results will be saved including cluster labels and .png figure
+-outdir <filepath> : a directory that all the MrGBP results will be saved including cluster labels and .png figure

 -no_clust <num> : the number of clusters for kmeans++, default: 10